 It might even give you a competitive advantage.

-During the unveiling of its RTX 30-series GPUs in 2020, Nvidia announced Reflex, a suite of GPU, G-Sync display, and software technologies that help in measuring and reducing system latency.
+Nvidia Reflex is a suite of GPU, G-Sync display, and software technologies that help in measuring and reducing system latency.
 By doing so, it allows the PC and the display to respond faster to mouse and keyboard inputs, essentially allowing you to target and kill enemies faster and with greater precision.

-Just like DLSS and RTX, Reflex is a proprietary technology that requires a Nvidia graphics card.
-While having the latest RTX 30-series GPU ensures the best experience, Reflex can work with any model, including the GTX 900 and above.
+Just like Depp Learning Super Sampling, Reflex Low Latency mode is a proprietary technology that requires a Nvidia graphics card.
+While having a recent GPU like one of the RTX 30-series, ensures the best experience, Reflex can work with any model, including the GTX 900 and above.
 It works by optimizing the GPU and the game to provide you with the low-latency best performance.

 The second one is Reflex Latency Analyzer, which, as the name suggests, is a system latency measurement tool.
-It is currently available on new 360Hz G-Sync Esports displays from Acer, Alienware, ASUS, and MSI, as well as esports peripherals from ASUS, Logitech, Razer, and SteelSeries.
+It is currently available on 360Hz G-Sync Esports displays from Acer, Alienware, Asus, and MSI, as well as esports peripherals from Asus, Logitech, Razer, and SteelSeries.
 This tech can detect clicks coming from your mouse and then measure the time it takes for the resulting pixels to change on the screen.

-Nvidia Reflex can be enabled by heading to your game’s graphics settings.
+Nvidia Reflex can be enabled in individual games by heading to your game’s graphics settings.
 Each game is different, so you might have to search for it, but it should typically be in the options or game settings menu.

 Here’s an example of Apex Legends:

-Once you open the game, click on the Options (cog-wheel) button on the bottom right and then click on Settings.
+Once you open the game, select on the Options (gear symbol) button on the bottom right and then click on Settings.